 Fisheye cameras provide a concentrated look at a wide angle, capturing up to 180 degrees.
 These cameras are best for monitoring areas where the finer details aren’t as important as the overall picture.

 Multiple sensor cameras use multiple lenses to capture up to a 360-degree field of view, giving them the wide angle of a fisheye lens without the distortion.
-Multi-sensor security cameras are useful for low-light or infrared, and they offer higher resolution than fisheye lenses.
+Multi-sensor security cameras are useful for construction site surveillance in low-light or infrared situations, and they offer higher resolution than fisheye lenses.
 If any single sensor is damaged or blocked, a multi-sensor security camera will keep broadcasting.

 Box security cameras are bulkier than many other camera types, and offer a customizable setup that lets you configure your system with modules.
 This means you can equip box cameras with features necessary for construction site security, such as a strong weatherproof casing.